Karauli communal clashes: Curfew continues, SIT formed | Law-Order

 At least 35 people were injured in the clashes.

-Mobile internet remained suspended on Sunday and police said they were examining videos of the violence that have been shared on social media.
+Mobile internet services remained suspended on Sunday and police said they were looking into videos of the violence that were shared on social media platforms.

-Around 1200 policemen are deployed in Karauli to maintain law and order.
+Around 1,200 police personnel are deployed in Karauli to maintain law and order.
 The situation is under control, Shekhawat said.

 A control room has also been set up.
-As many as 50 officers of Additional Superintendent of Police and Deputy Superintendent of Police ranks and over five IPS officers are also at the district headquarters, he said.
+A total of 50 officers of the ranks of additional superintendent of police and deputy superintendent of police and more than five IPS officers are present at the district headquarters, the collector said.

-Relaxation in curfew for the supply of essentials like vegetables and milk will be given on Monday from 8 AM to 10 AM, the Collector said.
+Relaxation in curfew for the supply of essentials like vegetables and milk will be given from 8 am to 10 am on Monday, he added.

-Central and Rajasthan government offices, courts, centres of the Rajasthan Board of Secondary Education will remain open and essential services will be exempted during the curfew.
+Central government and state government offices, courts and centres of the Rajasthan Board of Secondary Education will remain open and essential services will be exempted from the curfew.

-DIG Rahul Prakash said that around 30 people were detained and a dozen of them have been arrested.
+IG, Bharatpur Prashan Kumar Khamesra said police have registered a case in connection with Saturday's incident, in which 13 people have been arrested.
+At the same time, 33 people have been arrested for violating the curfew.

-The violence has sparked a fresh war of words between the ruling Congress in the state and the BJP.
+The violence has sparked a fresh war of words between the ruling Congress in the state and the Bharatiya Janata Party (BJP).

-Chief Minister Ashok Gehlot alleged that an environment of religious polarisation has been created in the country after the BJP-led NDA came to power at the Centre and blamed it for such incidents.
+Gehlot alleged that an atmosphere of religious polarisation has been created in the country after the BJP-led NDA came to power at the Centre and blamed it for such incidents.

-“The atmosphere which has created in the country after the NDA government came to power, I believe that the prime minister himself should appeal to the countrymen that this polarisation in the name of religion and caste is not justified and is not in the interest of the country,” he told reporters in Barmer.
+''The atmosphere that has been created in the country after the NDA came to power, I believe the prime minister himself should appeal to the countrymen that this polarisation in the name of religion and caste is not justified and is not in the interest of the country,'' he told reporters in Barmer.

-On the other hand, BJP state president Satish Poonia, who has blamed the Congress' ''appeasement'' politics for the situation, formed a 10-member panel that will visit Karauli and hold talks with all sides.
+On the other hand, state BJP chief Satish Poonia, who has blamed the Congress's politics of ''appeasement'' for the situation, has formed a 10-member panel that will visit Karauli and hold talks with all sides.

-“The chief minister said that the police should be proactive and take precautionary steps to maintain peace so that an incident like Karauli does not occur elsewhere,” a release said.
+''The chief minister said the police should be proactive and take precautionary steps to maintain peace so that an incident like the one in Karauli does not occur elsewhere,'' according to a release.

-He said steps should be taken for creating an atmosphere of peace among different communities with the help of Community Liaison Groups (CLGs) and for promoting community policing.
+Gehlot also said steps should be taken for creating an atmosphere of peace among different communities with the help of community liaison groups (CLGs) and for promoting community policing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)